 Eligibility: For regular full-time and part-time faculty and staff and spouses or domestic partners enrolled in a University Health Care Plan, or non-Medicare-eligible retirees and spouses or domestic partners, enrolled in a University Health Care Plan, there is no out-of-pocket expense for a screening.

 Before Your Biometric Screening

-Fasting (nothing other than water for at least 8 hours) prior to your screening is not required.
+While fasting prior to your screening is not required, the most accurate biometric screening results can be obtained if you fast (nothing to eat or drink, except water, for 8 hours) prior to your screening.
 If you prefer to obtain fasting results, please schedule your appointment at a time that would allow you to fast for at least 8 hours but no longer than 12 hours.